anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 Dense is the function to add a fully connected layer, ‘units’ is where we define the number of nodes that should be present in this hidden layer.
 It always required many experimental tries to choose the most optimal number of nodes.

-Lastly, we add the output layer.
+Then, we add the output layer.
 The number here indicates the shape of output layer.
 The output layer should contain only one node, as it is binary classification.
-A sigmoid activation is perfect for a binary classification as it restrict the results between 0 and 1.
+A sigmoid activation is perfect for a binary classification as it restricts the results between 0 and 1.
 This single node will give us a binary output of either a Cat or Dog.

 ```python
 # TASK 3.2.7 Add the output layer